-The beginning is when crowdsourcing takes place, and before crowdsourcing it’s critical that participants get to learn about each other as much as possible in the time available.
+Every peer conference has an arc that includes and integrates three elements: a beginning, middle (the program itself), and end (reflecting, evaluating, and developing individual and group outcomes & next steps).
+The beginning is when crowdsourcing takes place.
+Before crowdsourcing it’s critical that participants get to learn about each other as much as possible in the time available.
 The best way I know to support initial inter-participant learning and connection is The Three Questions process I devised in 1995 (see my books for full details).

 After quickly introducing and having the group commit to six agreements to follow at the event, we had forty-five minutes available for The Three Questions.
-To ensure each person had time to share, we split the participants into four equal sized groups, each led by facilitators I had trained the previous evening.
+To ensure each person had time to share, we split the participants into four equal sized groups.
+Facilitators, trained the previous evening, led each group.

 Once group members had learned about each other, we reconvened to crowdsource the afternoon program.

-How we crowdsourced the Haute Dokimazo program Crowdsourcing took just 25 minutes.
+Crowdsourcing took just 25 minutes.
 Participants used large colored Post-it™ notes to submit session topics.
-Pink notes were used for offers to facilitate or lead a session, and other colors were used for wants, as explained in the diagram below.
+We used pink notes for offers to facilitate or lead a session, and other colors for wants, as explained in the diagram below.

-As topics came in, they were read out aloud.
-Once we had everyone’s responses, the participants left for their morning workshops while Liz Lathan and I moved the note collection to a quiet space, clustered them…
+We read the topics aloud as they came in.
+Once we had everyone’s responses, the participants left for their morning workshops.
+Meanwhile Liz Lathan and I moved the note collection to a quiet space, clustered them…

 …and worked out what we were going to run, who would facilitate or lead each the session, and where it would be held.